Jean Thomas (biochemist): Career and research

 After her PhD in 1967, Thomas remained with Cambridge at Darwin College until 1969.
 During this time, she held a Beit Memorial Fellowship for Medical Research at the Medical Research Council (MRC) Laboratory of Molecular Biology (LMB), a lab dedicated to understanding biological processes in order to solve major problems in human disease.
 She then served as a member of the university academic staff as well as a Fellow of New Hall, now Murray Edwards College, where she acted as vice president from 1983 to 1987.
 In 1985, during her time as vice president of New Hall, she received her degree of Doctor of Science from the University of Cambridge.

-Thomas is a professor emeritus of macromolecular biochemistry at Cambridge and has been a professor there since 1991.
+Thomas is a professor emerita of macromolecular biochemistry at Cambridge and has been a professor there since 1991.
 She acted as chairman of the Cambridge Centre for Molecular Recognition between 1993 and 2003.
 In 2007, Thomas became a fellow of St. Catharine's College, and in 2016, she became an honorary fellow.
 She was elected as the 38th master of St. Catharine's College in 2007, making her the first female master since the college was founded in 1473.
 Elected by the president and fellows of the college, she remained master until 2016, when she was succeeded by Professor Sir Mark Welland.
-A scholarship fund called the Jean Thomas PhD Award was created in her honor by alumnus of St. Catharine's Peter Dawson.
+A scholarship fund called the Jean Thomas PhD Award was created in her honour by alumnus of St. Catharine's Peter Dawson.
 It grants one fully funded PhD studentship per year to a student at St. Catharine's.